-The location of West Holmhead holiday cottage is shown on the map to the right.
+The location of Longshot holiday cottage is shown on the map to the right.

 We're on the edge of the hills of the Southern Uplands, over which rambles the Southern Upland Way.

-The cottage sits on the sunny side of the Glenken, on a quiet single-track road among grassy hills and birch woods.
+If you click the map it will open a more detailed map of the area.
+The cottage sits on the sunny side of the Glenkens, at the end of a lane off a quiet single-track road, with long views to the south and west.
 There's a lochan nearby, and many burns.
 Loch Ken is visible if you climb one of the nearby drums.
 We're in the Dark Skies park, so expect silent, starry nights.